lolibrarian/NYPL-Emoji-Bot/README.md

 ## Contributing

-Bug reports, fixes, additions, and new features are welcomed.
+Emoji additions, bug reports, fixes, and new features are welcomed.
 If you'd like to contribute code, please:

 1. Fork the project